coreboot/coreboot/Documentation/lessons/lesson2.md

 ## Part 5: Getting your commit reviewed

-Your commits can now be seen on review.coreboot.org if you select “My” and click on “Changes” and can be reviewed by others.
+Your commits can now be seen on review.coreboot.org if you select “Your” and click on “Changes” and can be reviewed by others.
 Your code will first be reviewed by build bot (Jenkins), which will either give you a warning or verify a successful build; if so, your commit will receive a +1.
 Other